+- Stereo speakers

+- 2. DC IN/Battery indicator

+- 3. Power indicator

+- 4. Wireless communication indicator\

-0 Stereo speakers DC IN/Battery indicator Power indicator Internal storage drive indicator Wireless communication indicator Wireless WAN/WiMAX indicator Provided with some mode Product appearance depen ils. ds on the model you purchased.
-Stereo speakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system. ₽/1 DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
-White indicates the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
-Refer to the Power Condition Descriptions section for more information on this feature. Ģ Power indicator The Power indicator normally glows white when the computer is turned on.
-However, if you turn off the computer into Sleep Mode, this indicator flashes amber.
+- \ Provided with some models.

+Product appearance depends on the model you purchased.

+Stereo speakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system.

+● √□ DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
+White indicates that the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
+Refer to the Power Condition Descriptions section for more information on this feature. Ф Power indicator The Power indicator normally glows white when the computer is turned on.
+However, if you turn off the computer into Sleep Mode, this indicator flashes amber. (( 1 ))) Wireless communication indicator The Wireless communication indicator glows white when the wireless functions are turned on.
+Some models are equipped with wireless functions.